Bills

 Starts disclosing public records

-Yes.
-The proposed legislation does not mention public disclosure, but existing statutes stipulate that police misconduct records are generally publicly available.
+Yes, existing statutes stipulate that police misconduct records are generally publicly available.

 Case studies in Louisiana